giellatekno/oahpa/sms/00_readme.txt

 *Select the language pair: "Skolt Sámi to Finnish" occurs twice, but "Skolt Sámi to English" is missing

 Possible improvement in smsoahpa userinterface:
-*html-based input tool for special Skolt Saami letters, like http://victorio-old.uit.no/webdict/index_sms-nob.html
+*html-based input tool for special Skolt Saami letters, like we had earlier in the webdicts for sjd and sms

 =====
 The current compilation shall include the following part-lexica: